amy-verma/Question-React/useState.md

 Now, count will increase correctly by 3.
 ---------------------------------------------------------------------------------------------------
-6. Does useState update the state immediately?
-❌ No! useState updates the state asynchronously.
+6. Does useState update the state immediately?(Piyush) ❌ No! useState updates the state asynchronously.
 The new state value is not available immediately after calling setState().

 const [count, setCount] = useState(0);